Level editor: History

 Doom (1993) became one of the first 3D games which became popular partially due to third-party level editors, which led to the formation of an online community sharing fan-made Doom mods.
 Developer id Software embraced the modding scene, packaging mods TNT: Evilution and The Plutonia Experiment as an official expansion Final Doom, releasing Dooms source code under a free license for easier modding and porting, and adding a built-in mod browser in Doom + Doom II, a remaster of the first two games.
 Since the popularity of Doom, other third-party level editors for various games were released, such as QuArK for Quake.

 In 2008, LittleBigPlanet was released, featuring a robust level editor and an ability to share levels online.
 (Note: The online servers for LittleBigPlanet have been shut down on 13 September 2021.)
 Unlike other games with a level editor, where it was featured as a side mode, the editor in LittleBigPlanet was the main selling point.
 The game was universally acclaimed for its amount of content and the unique approach to user-generated content.
 Later games in the LittleBigPlanet series expanded the formula, adding more features to the editor.

-Since the late 2000s, an increasing amount of games with a level editor also featured a way to share them online via in-game services or external dedicated websites, like Steam Workshop.
+Since the late 2000s, an increasing number of games with a level editor also featured a way to share them online via in-game services or external dedicated websites, like Steam Workshop.
 On these services, users are able to download other people's levels and, in some cases, rate them based on their perceived quality.

 In 2015, Nintendo released Super Mario Maker, another game with a level editor as the main focus of the game.
 The editor was designed to be accessible and easy to understand.
 Users could upload their levels online and play other people's levels, as well as vote for (like) or against (boo) them.
 (Note: New levels could not be uploaded after 31 March 2021.
 Super Mario Maker's online services were shut down on 8 April 2024, making online levels inaccessible.)
 The level editor was praised for being intuitive and easy to understand, while still allowing to create unique levels.
 Later games with level editors are often influenced by and compared to Super Mario Maker.
 In 2019, Nintendo released Super Mario Maker 2, a sequel to the first game with even more features.